mozilla/monolith-aggregator/README.rst

 - *monolith-extract*: the script that grabs data from all defined sources and pour them in the SQL Database.

-- *monilith-load*: the script that indexes the Database content into Elastic Search
+- *monilith-index*: the script that indexes the Database content into Elastic Search

 A typical setup is to run *monolith-aggregate* then *monilith-index* once